 Step 2: Implement the Honeypot in Your HTML Form

-Incorporate the honeypot field into your form’s HTML structure as illustrated below, replacingHONEYPOT_FIELD_NAME
+Incorporate the honeypot field into your form’s HTML structure as illustrated below, replacingHONEYPOT_FIELD_NAME with the actual name provided.

 Best Practices for Honeypot Implementation